Skip to main content

 Video editing options available to all staff:

-• All teaching and learning recordings must be uploaded to the university video sharing platform Stream; once uploaded you have the option to trim recordings held in Stream (beginning and/or end).
+• All teaching and learning recordings must be uploaded to the University's learning capture platform, YuJa.
+Once uploaded you have the option to edit your recording in YuJa if necessary.

 • PowerPoint allows basic editing, for example, you can re-record audio over individual slides, or adjust slide design/text without interfering with the existing slide audio.

-• If you wish to edit a recording made via Teams, you will need to download the recording from Stream then use an editing software; most devices have inbuilt ‘basic’ editing software; Windows (Photos) and mac (iMovie).
+• If you do not have the original recording file, for example, the recording only exists in Stream because it was made via a Teams meeting recording, then you will need to download the recording from Stream and upload to an editing software, such as the YuJa YuJa editor. (nb. most devices have inbuilt ‘basic’ editing software; Windows (Photos) and mac (iMovie)).

 • For more details and options, see: How do I edit my screencast?

-Once a recording is in Stream, it is important to:
+Once a screencast is uploaded to YuJa, it is important to:

 • title the recording with a recommended University naming convention